icholy/lsplinks.nvim/README.md

 > Support for document links for neovim.

-**Note**: this plugin requires neovim 0.10 which is currently unreleased.
-So it's only usable with neovim nightly.

 ### Usage

 The default behaviour of [gx](https://neovim.io/doc/user/various.html#gx) is described in the neovim help as: